chris-townsend/where-next/TESTING.md

 *[As a User, I can search for posts or profiles by keyword so that I can find what I'm looking for more efficiently](https://github.com/chris-townsend/where-next/issues/21)*

 - The search functionality of the app enables users to look up posts and profiles.
 While currently limited to these options, it is planned to include group search functionality in the future.
-A loading spinner image of an earth is displayed until the posts are loaded.
+A loading spinner image of the earth is displayed until the posts are loaded.

 ![Search spinner](src/docs/testing/user-testing/search-spinner.webp)